 In 2008 Howard decided it was time to move on and Denise Beynon joined us.
 Each of our conductors has had their own style, interests and emphases and with Denise we have developed our technical skills, mainly through vocal exercises at the beginning of rehearsals.
-Our pitch is much improved and we regularly sing unaccompanied items without difficulty.
-Denise has also encouraged a greater level of communication with our audience, through facial expression and by performing the music, not just singing it.
+We now have the confidence to sing unaccompanied items without difficulty.
+Denise has widened our repertoire and has also encouraged us in communicating the music to our audience.

 What we do now